t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method votes on a given item according to the specified number of votes.
+This method votes on an existing item and can specify the number of votes. contains itemId, and votingToken.

-用户给一个存在的item进行投票，并可以指定具体投票数量.
+As the contract is called by T2World, the method need a sender(wallet address of creator) parameter. and need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getVotingInfo